xuantiep/xdeb-org/content/post/running-dovecot-local-only-imap-server-os-x.md

 I prefer to store (archive) my mail locally.
 After moving my mail between mail clients a couple of time to many I decided to set up a local IMAP server.
-This will give me an mail client independent local storage that is in a standard format and future proof.
+This will give me a mail client independent local storage that is in a standard format and future proof.

-I run dovecot on my mail sever so that's what I want to run locally as well.
+I run dovecot on my mail server so that's what I want to run locally as well.
 Easiest way to install dovecot is via Homebrew.

 ~~~~
 brew install dovecot